tvgrabbers/tvgrabnlpy/README.md

 tv_grab_nl_py is an [XMLTV](http://xmltv.org)-compatible grabber for Dutch and Flemish television that uses [TVGids.nl](http://www.tvgids.nl), [TVGids.tv](http://www.tvgids.tv), [TeVeBlad.be](http://www.teveblad.be), [RTL.nl](http://www.rtl.nl) and [NPO.nl](http://www.npo.nl) as a source.

 ###Release Notes Versie 2
+**p20150820**   version 2.1.11
+Fix for the tvgids.nl cookie block

+**p20150817**   version 2.1.10
+A lot of improvements to prevent hanging.
+Especially better inter-thread communication and locking.
+Wrapper script for tvheadend.
+Fix on a following episode disappearing due to equal ID.
+Removed line breaks from the description.
+Added log flushing.

 **p20150628**   version 2.1.9
 Fix for changed tvgids.tv detailpage and new npo.nl page.
 Invalidated Python 2.6.